Recy Taylor: Early life

-Recy Corbitt was born on December 31, 1919, in rural Alabama, where her family were farmworkers doing sharecropping.
+Recy Corbitt was born on December 31, 1919, in rural Alabama, to a family of sharecropping farmworkers.
 At 17, her mother died and she cared for her six siblings.
-She continued to work in sharecropping and by the time she was 24 in 1944, she had married Willie Guy Taylor and they had a young daughter, Joyce Lee.
+She continued to work in sharecropping and by 1944, she had married Willie Guy Taylor and they had a young daughter, Joyce Lee.

 Assault

-Recy Taylor was walking home from church on September 3, 1944, with her friend Fannie Daniel and Daniel's teenage son West, when a car pulled up behind them on the road.
+Recy Taylor was a 24-year-old mother, and walking home from church on September 3, 1944, with her friend Fannie Daniel and Daniel's teenage son West, when a car pulled up behind them on the road.
 In the car were US Army Private Herbert Lovett and six other men, all armed.
 Herbert Lovett accused Taylor of cutting Tommy Clarson "that white boy in Clopton this evening."
 This accusation was false, as Taylor had been with Daniel all day.
 The seven men forced Taylor into the car at gunpoint and proceeded to drive her to a patch of trees on the side of the road.
 They forced her to remove her clothes saying "Get them rags off, or I'll kill you and leave you down here in the woods."
 After she was forcibly undressed, Taylor begged to return home to her family, including her husband and an infant child.
 The assailants ignored her requests, all removed their clothes, and watched as Lovett ordered Taylor to lie down and for her to "act just like you do with your husband or I'll cut your damn throat."
 She was raped by six of the men, including Lovett.